The Kind of Christian & Church That God Wants

-- They didn’t just do their part as a special event once in awhile, they regularly did their part in their daily life.
+They didn’t just do their part as a special event once in awhile.
+They regularly did their part in their daily life.
 Because they were fully devoted and committed to Jesus.
-And Jesus commanded them (and us) to “Follow me and I will make you fishes of men.”
-Fishers of men are people who actively in their daily life tell as many people as possible about Jesus and how to be saved and have a restored relationship with God & eternal life in heaven.
+Jesus commanded them (and us) to “Follow me and I will make you fishes of men.”
+And they obeyed.
+Fishers of men are people who actively in their daily life tell as many people as possible about Jesus.
+And how to be saved and have a restored relationship with God & eternal life in heaven.

 - We MUST be on mission with God in order to experience God’s presence/glory/power in our church, and to see Him doing what only He can do.
 Our part is to join God in the work He is already doing and be on mission with Him… in our “Jerusalem” (local area), our “Judea & Samaria” (regional area), and “the ends of the earth” (as He leads). (see Acts 1:8 )

-If participating in God’s Kingdom work & mission, or being on mission with God is the 2nd Key in order to be the kind of Christian & church God wants, then it is vitally important that we understand what God’s mission is.
+If participating in God’s Kingdom work & mission is the 2nd Key, then it is vitally important that we understand what God’s mission is.
 Many churches are dead or dying today because they are not filled with God’s presence and glory and power.
-And they are not filled with God’s presence & glory & power because their hearts are far from God, and they have abandoned God’s mission for their own mission.
+And they are not filled with God’s presence & glory & power because their hearts are far from God.
+And they have abandoned God’s mission for their own mission.

 - I Timothy 2:4 – God wants (desires) all men to be saved and to come to a knowledge of the truth.

-- Missions is not about a mission trip, or a special missions or outreach event the church has a few times a year, or a special ministry for a small group of people with a special gift.
+- Missions is not about a mission trip, or a special outreach event the church has a few times a year.
+Or a special ministry for a small group of people with a special gift.

-- Missions is all about God’s heart, and His desire & passion for all to be saved… for all people to have a restored relationship with Him and eternal life with Him in heaven.
+- Missions is all about God’s heart, and His desire & passion for all to be saved.
+God wants all people to have a restored relationship with Him and eternal life with Him in heaven.

-God has such a strong desire and passion for all to be saved, that He sent His only Son Jesus to suffer and die on a cross… to make it possible for all of us to be saved.
+God has such a strong desire and passion for all to be saved, that He sent His only Son Jesus to suffer and die on a cross.
+And to make it possible for all of us to be saved.
 His love and desire & passion for this is very strong.